ArctosDB/documentation-wiki/_how_to/How-to-Create-a-New-Collecting-Event-for-a-Locality.markdown

 layout: default_toc
 ---

+# How To Create a New Collecting Event for a Locality

 If you need to create a new collecting event associated with an already existing locality, or if you want to edit a locality for only some of the specimens currently sharing it, follow these steps.

 * In Arctos go to the tab Manage Data > Location > Find Locality (or otherwise navigate to the edit locality form)